 Over the last year, GPI celebrated our 20th anniversary as an organization dedicated to transforming the energy system to benefit the economy and environment.
 As GPI staff, partners, and supporters reflect on the progress we’ve made together and look ahead to future opportunities for even greater impact in 2019 and beyond, we’re sharing a Q&A series we’ve created with our CEO and program leadership team.

 Energy Storage: Reflecting on Progress and Finding New OpportunitiesDecember 12, 2018 in Carbon Management, Electricity Author: Matt Prorok

 2018 has been a big year for energy storage in the Midwest and across the country.
 Between the hundreds of megawatts (MW) that have been deployed and are now operational to the detailed policy work to enable the next wave of business models, there has been no shortage of work for energy storage wonks.
 Continue reading »

 Event: Looking Ahead – Big Challenges in 2019, an Expert Stakeholder Workshop for States & Stakeholders in the PJM RegionDecember 5, 2018 in Carbon Management Author: Jennifer Christensen

-The Great Plains Institute and Duke University’s Nicholas Institute for Environmental Policy Solutions are hosting an expert workshop on December 13 in Washington, D.C. for state officials and stakeholders exploring recent energy and environmental policy developments in the PJM region and the potential challenges in 2019.
+The Great Plains Institute and Duke University’s Nicholas Institute for Environmental Policy Solutions hosted an expert workshop in Washington, D.C. for state officials and stakeholders exploring recent energy and environmental policy developments in the PJM region and the potential challenges in 2019.
 You can view the full event video below.